 I’m no good at that “let marinate overnight” junk – I’m just not that organized, and honestly, most of the time I don’t decide what we’re eating on any given night until that morning!
 Cravings rule our home, but I haven’t figured out a way around that just yet.
 This quick brine is everything I ever wanted and more (no hyperbole, I swear).
 It’s flavorful, simple, and quick.

-You only need a couple hours for this brine, making it totally doable when you remember that, oh yeah, you have to cook dinner tonight, just like every night.
+You only need a couple of hours for this brine, making it totally doable when you remember that, oh yeah, you have to cook dinner tonight, just like every night.
 You know that’s how it happens…at least in our house.
 The salt solution is the perfect ratio to infuse the chicken with flavor and tender tenderness in just a few hours, without over-salting the bird.
-The original ratio comes from Mark Ruhlman, who wrote the book Ratio, so the man knows his ratio-related stuff.
+The original ratio comes from Michael Ruhlman, who wrote the book Ratio, so the man knows his ratio-related stuff.

 You can include garlic, peppercorns, herbs, citrus, or any other aromatics you might fancy, but it works wonders on the taste of your lowly chicken without all the fancy add-ins, too.
 Especially if you’re stretching a chicken to use over several recipes, this basic salt+water gig can be the best choice, so you don’t find yourself with rosemary-infused chicken in, I don’t know, a Thai dish.
 Could be cool, but… probably not your favorite.